motaharinia/springboot-microservice-grpc-eureka/clientside/reactjs-graphqlapollo/README.md

 `yarn add js-file-downloader`

-## Running the tests
-`yarn start`
+## Business Page and functionalites

 #### AdminUserList Page
-* View admin list.
+* View Admin List.
-* Select rows.
+* Select Rows.
-* Test table Buttons.
+* Table Buttons.

 #### AdminUserCreate Page
-* Avoid duplicate username.
+* Avoid Duplicate Username.
-* Test form fields.
-* Test the registration of files and delete files with the uploader.
+* Upload and Delete Files with the Uploader.
-* Test the confirmation and cancel button.
+* Form Confirmation and Cancel Buttons.

 #### AdminUserUpdate Page
-* Test form fields.
-* Test the registration of files and delete files with the uploader.
+* Upload and Delete Files with the Uploader.
-* Test the confirmation and cancel button.
+* Form Confirmation and Cancel Buttons.

 #### AdminUserDelete Page
-* View admin information on the form
+* View Admin Information on the Form
-* Test the confirmation and cancel button.
+* Form Confirmation and Cancel Buttons.

 #### AdminUserView Page
 * View admin information on the form